Many-body critical Casimir interactions in colloidal suspensions: Conclusions

 Finally we presented first results for the three-body Casimir potential $\Uctot_3(\vec{r}_{12},\vec{r}_{13})$.
-We could significantly speed up the determination of the required three particle correlation function $g_3(\vec{r}_{12},\vec{r}_{13})$ by introducing a ghost bond between particles 1 and 2, fixing their distance vector $\vec r_{12}$ to the smallest possible value.
-The results show the same qualitative behavior as experiments on similar systems \cite{BrunnerDobnikar04}, as the full three-particle interaction is smaller than a two-particle picture would predict.
-Further studies are necessary to get a deeper understanding of the fluctuation-induced many-particle effects in colloidal suspensions, especially with conserved order parameter \cite{HobrechtHucht15b}, where we expect stronger interactions analogously to the two-particle case.
+We could significantly speed up the determination of the required three particle correlation function $g_3(\vec{r}_{12},\vec{r}_{13})$ by introducing a ghost bond between particles 1 and 2, fixing their distance vector $\vec r_{12}$ to a fixed value.
+The results show the same qualitative behavior as experiments on similar systems \cite{BrunnerDobnikar04}, but the pure three-particle contribution violates the assumption for the decomposition approach, i.e., it is not small compared to the two-particle interaction, which gives a strong hint that such an expansion does not converge.
+This is confirmed by the calculation for the case of two adjacent disks interacting with a third one using a conformal mapping of the known case of the annulus geometry.
+For this setup we find that the Casimir interaction between the two disks in contact and the third disk is almost identical to the interaction between two separated disks, emphasizing the non-additivity of the Casimir potential.
+We quantified this non-additivity by introducing a scaling exponent $\expo_\psi$ which characterized the far-field behavior of two interacting particle clusters.
+For the common universality classes we find both subadditive as well as weak superadditive Casimir interactions.

+In three dimensions the algorithm may be applied to systems investigated experimentally like thin quasi two-dimensional films or clustering effects in a fluctuating bulk near criticality.
+Therefor an additional chemical potential can be applied to the medium to simulate a grand canonical ensemble as done in \cite{ETBEvRD15} and investigate medium-magnetization-induced phase transitions.
+Additional forces between the particles may give a more realistic setting, e.g., one could add Coulomb forces to simulate the electrostatic character of the silicon particles commonly used in experiments.
+With higher volume fractions $\varrho$ a density-induced clustering process and demixing transitions may be observable \cite{SoykaZvyaHertHeldBech08}.

+Since our algorithm allows for changes in the temperature, it is possible to calculate the temperature dependency of the scaling function and thus study the corrections to conformal field theory away from criticality.
+Finally, the algorithm can be extended to include Janus or patchy particles with inhomogeneous surface preferences, which show interesting agglomeration behavior \cite{DrZvyagolskaya_en}.